+Brooklyn Heights is also one of the safest neighborhoods in NYC.
 Brooklyn Heights is a mainly residential neighborhood that’s been around since 1834.
 Sometimes also called Brooklyn Village, this neighborhood is noted for its low-rise architecture and historical buildings.

 Like in many other parts of the city, there has been a focus on lowering crime rates over the last half-century, and Brooklyn Heights has had an incredible 84% reduction in crime rate since the early 1990s, making Brooklyn Heights one of the safest neighborhoods in Brooklyn.
 As of 2021, roughly 375 people per 100,000 are incarcerated.

 With one of the lowest incarceration rates in all of NYC, only 100 people are incarcerated per 100,000.
-But although incarcerations and violent crimes are down drastically, property crime can sometimes still be an issue in Greenwich Village which may be due to the lavish living of some of its wealthiest residents.
+But although incarcerations and violent crimes are down drastically, property crime can sometimes still be an issue in Greenwich Village, which may be due to the lavish living of some of its wealthiest residents.

 Yet another Manhattan neighborhood, Murray Hill, is located on the island’s east side.
 Nestled between the east river and Midtown Manhattan, Murray Hill is regarded as one of the most quaint neighborhoods in all of Manhattan.
 Throughout the 20th century, Murray Hill went from being a mercantile neighborhood to a much more upscale one, leading to a reduction in crime over the past century.